Tyler Coleman

 Software

-I use macOS and Linux (Ubuntu) daily (slowly making my way to Arch Linux).
+I use macOS and Arch Linux daily.
 I prefer using the terminal where possible.
 My current setup consists of Ghostty for terminal emulation, tmux for terminal multiplexing, Helix for text editing, fish for command line shell, and Jujutsu for version control — all using the Catppuccin color scheme ☕️.
 I enjoy this setupʼs ease-of-use, simple defaults, and portability.

 I try to stick to FOSS where possible.
 I use ledger-cli for budgeting and accounting, mutt (and Thunderbird) for plain text emailing, Firefox (with uBlock Origin extension) for web browsing, and LibreOffice for documents and spreadsheets.